shiftproject/shift-cluster-setup/README.md

 # Shift Cluster Setup

-This script can be used to setup and install IPFS and IPFS cluster for Shift.
+This script can be used to setup and install the IPFS daemon and Phoenix cluster daemon (IPFS pin manager) for Shift.

 ## Prerequisites

+*Note: This has only been tested on Ubuntu.*

 Before running the script you should make sure your system is up to date and install dependencies as root: